 - Recent AU graduates are employed as teachers in elementary and secondary schools throughout the United States and abroad.
 Others serve in a variety of agencies, business and medical enterprises, or in the mission field.

-The Department of Modern Foreign Languages is active in the Tri-S program.
+The Department of Modern Foreign Languages and Cultures is active in the Tri-S program.
 Foreign language students have participated in recent trips to France, the Dominican Republic, Honduras and Span.
 French students have the opportunity to teach French to members of the community through the Saturday Morning French Program.

 Graduate SchoolsBall State University

 Duke Divinity School

 Bantam Dell Publishing